 Regular eye exams at Papale Eye Center in Springfield, MA, are important in maintaining eye health.
 Early intervention is crucial in preventing vision loss from a disease such as glaucoma, which may not cause symptoms until significant and irreversible damage has taken place.
 Early detection of eye problems gives a patient a choice of treatment options and reduces the risk of permanent damage.
-During a comprehensive eye examination, eye diseases or other abnormalities that are not yet causing symptoms can be detected.
+During a comprehensive eye exam, eye diseases or other abnormalities that are not yet causing symptoms can be detected.

-Benefits Eye Exams:
+Benefits of Eye Exams:

 During a comprehensive eye examination, simple refractive errors are detected, and serious eye problems or diseases, including the following, are diagnosed: